Meet our Expert

 Step 1: Articulate your goal for robotics

 Tanaka: Seek clear internal agreement on the problem you want to solve so you can identify vendors with the right capabilities.
 Include the C-suite, as well as floor operators, in the discussion and decisions.
 Identify what problem you are trying to solve: Demand?
 Labor?
 Speed?
 Cost?
 Safety?
+Think about how you will make the business case to your C-suite.

 Step 2: Assess your needs for robotics.